Panic Bar / Exit Device For Your Business / Office Doors

 When we think about locks and security, we usually think about keeping would-be crooks, or those who are looking to cause harm, out.
 But, what if there is a fire or another emergency that requires everyone in the building to exit as quickly and as safely as possible?
 That’s when panic hardware comes into play.
 When a large group of people needs to leave quickly through one door opening, it rapidly produces a log-jam of people who are most likely in a panic and just want to get out.
 Because of this, the panic bar needs to operate smoothly so as not to create more danger in crowds of people pushing, trampling, and piling into each other.

 Panic Hardware Options

 Choose from a wide variety of panic bar options.
 Some panic bar options include an alarm to alert everyone inside that they need to get out or to notify authority personnel that a resident is exiting the building.
-In the cases of nursing homes with dementia patients, hospitals or retirement homes who have apartment style living, museums or country clubs with high in and out traffic during typical, non-emergency business days, panic bars are designed to be quieter to keep noise to a minimum.
+In the cases of nursing homes with dementia patients, hospitals, or retirement homes that have apartment style living, museums, or country clubs with high in and out traffic during typical, non-emergency business days, panic bars are designed to be quieter to keep noise to a minimum.
 Decide whether or not you want alarm additions, glass door options, crossbars, and silencing mechanisms.

 Safety Doesn’t Have To Come At A High Cost